godoy-analytics/balanca_comercial/README.md

-# balanca_comercial
+# BRAZILIAN TRADE BALANCE

-This a database setup feeded with open data to make the brazilian trade balance
+This is a database setup fed with open data from the Brazilian government.